revett/revcd.com/content/automating-simple-personal-finance-system-with-monzo/index.md

 ## Introduction

-> [Monzo](https://monzo.com) is a UK-based digital banking platform that provides users with a
+> _[Monzo](https://monzo.com) is a UK-based digital banking platform that provides users with a
-> mobile app for accessing a wide range of financial services and tools.
+> mobile app for accessing a wide range of financial services and tools_.

 Two friends from work were interested in understanding how you can use [Monzo](https://monzo.com) for an automated personal finance setup.
 I think a practical example would be useful for others, so